 Miro is moving.
 The company is working on repositioning, and we may not yet be seeing it clearly but they are.
 Their Gartner Peer Insights listing targeting enterprises describes the product as an "AI Innovation Workspace."
 The product page talks about humans and AI collaborating.
 In late March, they acquired Reforge — a product strategy platform used by teams at Netflix, Mastercard, and Xero — and installed its founder as Chief Growth Officer and its COO as Chief Strategy Officer.

 When you're Miro's size, changing how the market sees you takes time — gradually, then suddenly.
-We scanned 21 software directories and review sites to see where that shift has reached: G2, Gartner Peer Insights, TrustRadius, Capterra, SoftwareReviews, PeerSpot, Trustpilot, and more.
+We analyzed 21 software directories and review sites to see where that shift has reached: G2, Gartner Peer Insights, TrustRadius, Capterra, SoftwareReviews, PeerSpot, Trustpilot, and more.

 The short version: Miro has been updating its messaging on key platforms, but the categories that drive discovery still say whiteboard and team collaboration tool.
 The descriptions talk about AI — the taxonomies don't.